TheJessieKirk/dawn_of_war_winter_assault_expansion/README.md

 You should have received a copy of the GNU Lesser General Public License along with this release.
 If not, see [https://www.gnu.org/licenses](<https://www.gnu.org/licenses/>).

+# 1 Changes

+## 1.1 Music

+* _“music_imperial_guard_theme”_ and variants normalised and remastered from orchestra, percussion and percussion/choir tracks for better stereo balance, and added new orchesta/percussion variant.